 - i.
 The municipal area of uMhlathuze has increased by roughly 50% following the 2016 Local Government Elections.
-The prevailing levels of services in the newly added Wards are generally lower than in wards that were formerly part of uMhlathuze.
-Also, the newly added wards are predominantly rural with comparatively high poverty rates, have comparatively low economic activity and lower levels of service provision.
+The levels of services in the newly added Wards are generally lower than in wards that were formerly part of uMhlathuze.
+Also, the newly added wards are predominantly rural with comparatively high poverty rates, comparatively low economic activity and lower levels of service provision.
 This has placed additional pressure on the uMhlathuze Municipality's budget to provide services in line with policy and standards. - ii.
-The highest percentage of adults over the age of 20 years that do not have schooling, are in wards 5, 10, 13, 14, 18, 25, 32 and 33.
+The highest percentage of adults over the age of 20 years that do not have schooling, are in Wards 5, 10, 13, 14, 18, 25, 32 and 33.
 These areas largely coincide with Traditional Authority areas and are an indicator for specific interventions needed in these listed areas.
-Also, the highest percentages of households that earn less than R1600 per month reside in wards 5, 10 and 29.
+Also, the highest percentages of households that earn less than R1600 per month reside in Wards 5, 10 and 29.
 Wards are 4, 5, 12, 18, 24 and 28 also have the highest percentage of unemployed persons. - iii.
-Wards 31 and 33 have high percentages of households, more than 61% that do not have access to piped water while wards 5 and 33 have more than 61% of their households without access to hygienic toilets.
+Wards 31 and 33 have high percentages of households that that do not have access to piped water (61%) while Wards 5 and 33 have more than 61% of their households without access to hygienic toilets.
 The above two points confirms that certain wards are experiencing low levels of service provision coupled with other indicators of poverty, i.e. low income, low education and low employment. - iv.
 Various sector plans have been updated to inform the provision of infrastructure and services in the municipal area.
-For securing the provision of water, at least six additional reservoirs are required to meet estimated daily peak requirements.
-At present, the Municipality has five wastewater treatment works (WWTW) and a marine outfall and a feasibility study is underway for wastewater re-use.
+At present, the Municipality has five wastewater treatment works (WWTW) and a marine outfall and a PPP (Public-Private-Partnership process) is underway for wastewater re-use.
 A further two sewerage sub-systems and possibly to a third new sub-system within the identified SDF Expansion Areas may be required. - v.
 An annual maintenance and refurbishment/replacement budget is required in addition to the capital budget.
-This is estimated at 4% of the estimated capital cost of the infrastructure per annum; and refurbishment/replacement is estimated at 2% of the estimated capital cost.
+This is estimated at 4% of the estimated capital cost of the infrastructure per annum; and refurbishment/replacement is estimated at 2% of the estimated capital cost. - vi.

-- vi.
 The City of uMhlathuze is implementing a strategic management plan for water conservation and water demand management. - vii.
 The main access into the municipal area is via the N2 in a north south direction and in an east west direction the R34.
 Other significant roads in the area include the MR431 (that provides a northerly entry into Richards Bay from the N2) as well as the Old Main Road that straddles the N2 on its inland.
 Although a plan for the development of arterial roads is in place, it has not been implemented nor expanded for the new municipal area.
 Failure of any one of the above routes renders a concern for the Municipality in the event of a disaster that requires evacuation and/or response.